pghalliday/tunnel-stream/README.md

 tunnel.upstream.write('This is a test');
 tunnel.upstream.write('This is also a test');
-tunnel.upstream.end('ok that is all'); // must end the connection to flush the last few bytes
+tunnel.upstream.end('ok that is all'); // ending the connection will flush the last few bytes

+// it is also possible to flush the last few bytes from the tunnel without ending the stream
+// by calling the flush method, eg... tunnel.upstream.flush();
 ```

 ## Roadmap